-She stuck her tongue out at him.
 "And little pieces of paper aren't?"

 He shrugged.
 He personally had never had a use for money, but he identified green bills with value and bottlecaps with stuff people left on the streets.
 "Paper is lighter to carry around."

 "Yeah, and it gets ruined a lot easier too.
 Burns easy, tears easy, getting wet just destroys it… I'd know, I'm a courier.
 I do letters as well as packages.
-There was this one time…" She scowled, putting the caps back.
+Man, there was this one time…" She scowled, putting the caps back.
 "Should have remembered what I was carrying, but I was so excited to see a lake that wasn't glowing green.
 The open desert is fucking hot, you know?"

 She frowned contemplatively.
 "The swim might have been worth it, too, if it weren't for the lakelurks."